 Patients with Chronic Adrenal Fatigue are a cut above the rest.
-They are go-getters with “Type A” personalities.
-They are usually more caring and conscientious than most.
+They are usually “Type A” personalities.
+Most are more caring and conscientious than others.
 They possess above-average intelligence, and they are responsible enough to have educated themselves about their health challenges.

 And if you’re like them, you will identify closely what I’ve learned about chronic fatigue.

 #1 I was sidelined from life too.